MichaelCrawley1/MscServerSide1/README.md

 =================

--	This is the web service environment provide by the software Xampp.
+-	This is the web service environment provided by the software Xampp.
 For the client-side environment repository, please copy and paste the following url into your address bar: https://github.com/MichaelCrawley1/MscClientSide

 -	To replicate these web performance tests please note this is for a windows environment only.
 The software Xampp is a very heavy software, please expect one to two hours downloading time for each local environment.